AlessioGiuliano/genann/report.md

 It should be noted that we spent a lot of time looking for an application that was not written in Python, did not result in too many errors during compilation, and was not too hard to understand.

+### Modifications

+In order to properly test our accelerations, we modified the example 4, which is an executable which was present in the original code.
+This app trains a network on the iris dataset, and then runs the model.

+We decided to add some hidden layers and neurons in order to make the speedup more significant, otherwise the default was 1 hidden layer with 4 neurons.
+We increased this to 50 layers of 400 neurons, and reduced the amount of iterations in order to make the run time quicker.

+In addition to what is described above, we switched the language from C to C++ because we had trouble compiling the CUDA code.
+Finally, we added a timer to measure the training time.

 ## Stage 2 – Analysing application bottlenecks

 > What is the execution time of the application?